tinchoabbate/damn-vulnerable-defi/test/unstoppable/README.md

 halmos_data_bytes_02 = 0xa9059cbb00000000000000000000000000000000000000000000000000000000aaaa000300000000000000000000000000000000000000000000000003c723168ff988000000000000000000000000000000000000000000000000000000000000000000 (100 bytes)
 ```
 is more interesting.
 First 4 bytes "a9059cbb" are token "transfer" selector
-Next 20 bytes
+Next bytes
 ```bash
 00000000000000000000000000000000000000000000000000000000aaaa0003
 ```
-is some address.
+are some address.
 This is tokens receiver address.
 We'll find out what address is it later.
 And the third part
 ```bash
 00000000000000000000000000000000000000000000000003c723168ff988000000000000000000000000000000000000000000000000000000000000000000